 Intensive Supervision Program (ISP), commonly referred to as “house arrest,” is an alternative program to incarceration in a facility.
-Inmates on house arrest must wear a monitoring device bracelet at all times.
-Depending on an inmate’s sentence, inmates are required to be at home during certain times of the day.
-If at any time an inmate is not at home during the required curfew, an ISP officer is immediately notified.
-If necessary, a warrant is issued for the inmate’s arrest if it is considered to be an escape from ISP.
+Offenders on house arrest must wear a monitoring device bracelet at all times.
+Depending on the sentence, offenders are required to be at home during certain times of the day.
+If at any time an offender is not at home during the required curfew, an ISP Agent is immediately notified.
+If necessary, a warrant is issued for the offender’s arrest if it is considered to be an escape from ISP.

-An inmate can be classified to ISP by a judge.
-House Bill 585, which took effect July 1, 2014, removed MDOC's authority to place offenders on House Arrest.
+An offender can only be sentenced to ISP by a judge.
+House Bill 585, effective July 1, 2014, removed MDOC's authority to release offenders on House Arrest.

 For more information, contact ISP.